Edwin5658/odin-landing-page/README.md

 # odin-landing-page

 https://edwin5658.github.io/odin-landing-page/

-This is a landing page for the odin project.
+This is the landing page for the odin project.